In the News

 As environmental consciousness continues to rise, many people choose to consider ecological values in addition to religious values in making their end of life arrangements.

-For 75 years, Hillside Memorial Park and Mortuary has provided members of the Jewish and Inter-Faith community the means to honor and remember their loved ones in beauty, tranquility and the comfort of Jewish traditions, while at the same time adapting to the choices of our community.
+For over 80 years, Hillside Memorial Park and Mortuary has provided members of the Jewish and Inter-Faith community the means to honor and remember their loved ones in beauty, tranquility and the comfort of Jewish traditions, while at the same time adapting to the choices of our community.

 Community Dedication of Restored Akiba Bronze Relief Sculpture